clementetienam/physicsnemo/examples/reservoir_simulation/Norne/README.md

 ## Getting Started:
 - These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-- The code is developed in a Linux enviroment.
+- The code is developed in a Linux environment.

 ## Installation - Bare metal / Docker

-- From terminal create a new conda enviroment named **MDLO** (check if conda is installed) .
+- From the terminal, create a new conda environment named **MDLO** (check if conda is installed).
 ```bash
 conda create --name MDLO python=3.9
 ```